bitovi/documentjs/docs/guides/generating.md

  - __debug__ - turn on debug messages
  - __help__ - command line information

-You can turn on these options like:
+You can turn on these options with:

     > ./node_modules/.bin/documentjs --watch